tendersearls/tldr/README.md

 ```
 $ tldr --help
 Usage: tldr [options] some_tests/**/*.rb some/path.rb:13 ...
+        --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb")
+    -n, --name PATTERN               One or more names or /pattern/ of tests to run (like: foo_test, /foo_.*/, Foo#foo_test)
     -s, --seed SEED                  Seed for randomization
+        --skip-test-helper           Don't try loading a test helper before the tests
+    -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"])
     -r, --reporter REPORTER          Custom reporter class (Default: "TLDR::Reporters::Default")
-    -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"])
-        --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb")
-        --skip-test-helper           Don't try loading a test helper before the tests
         --workers WORKERS            Number of parallel workers (Default: 8, the number of CPU cores)
     -v, --verbose                    Print stack traces for errors
 ```